Allobroges: Political organization

 Allobrogia was geographically divided between the plains of the Dauphiné and the mountains of Savoy, which influenced the political organization of the region, as documented by Polybius for the time of Hannibal's Crossing of the Alps in 218 BC.
 Although this is not mentioned by the written sources, the Allobroges probably federated smaller peoples or ethnic unities of the area, as did the neighbouring Cavares and Vocontii.
 Polybius indeed writes that the plains of Allobrogia were ruled by "various chiefs", suggesting the existence of a decentralized system of governance.
 Aimé Bocquet has proposed to identify those hypothetical tribal territories with five natural sub-regions: Chablais and Faucigny, the Genevois, Savoie, Grésivaudan, and Isle-Crémieu.

 Economy

 During the Roman period, the Allobroges cultivated wheat and exported wine.
 Copper and silver deposits were numerous in the Western Alps.

 Legacy

-Légion des Allobroges

-The First French Republic, in line with its common practice of reviving names and concepts from Roman times, gave the name "Légion des Allobroges" to a unit of the French Revolutionary Army that consisted mainly of volunteers from Switzerland, Piedmont and Savoy - very roughly corresponding to what had been the lands of the Allobroges.
+The First French Republic, in line with its common practice of reviving names and concepts from Roman times, gave in 1792 the name "Légion des Allobroges" to a unit of the French Revolutionary Army that consisted mainly of volunteers from Savoie and Piedmont.